- Literature

 MORAND, Paul.
 Open All Night.
 London: Chapman and Dodd, 1923.

-This English translation by Vyvyan Holland of Open All Night had been praised as ‘one of those rare translations which make it unnecessary to read the original' (Desmond MacCarthy).
-His talent reflected his ancestry, both Oscar Wilde and Wilde's parents William and Jane having been accomplished translators whose originals—like Holland's—were in many languages.
-Like them he sought to enrich English literature by making little-known foreign works of unusual genius accessible.
+Holland's translation of Open All Night has been praised as ‘one of those rare translations which make it unnecessary to read the original' (Desmond MacCarthy).
+Holland's talent reflected his ancestry - both Oscar Wilde and Wilde's parents having been accomplished translators.
+Like them, he sought to enrich English literature by making little-known foreign works of artistic merit accessible.
 (ODNB)